pranavchaitu/some-custom-hooks/README.md

-- run it locally by typing command `npm run dev`
+- clone it and run it locally by typing command `npm run dev`